oakes/java-assignments/1.2-methods/README.md

 ## Description

 For each of the classes you made yesterday, write constructors, setters, and getters.
+Test your code in JREPL as you go along.

 ## Requirements